Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Measurement of LYSO performance with an electron beam

-The {\prototype}s consist of Ce-doped LYSO crystals (provided by JT Crystal Technology, JTC), wrapped with ESR reflector film.
-JTC supplies two types of LYSO: ``Ce:FTRL'' (fast response time, moderate light output) and ``Ce:LYSO'' (high light output, moderate response time), whose properties are summarized in \tabref{tab:LYSOproperties}.
-To maximize the timing performance, Ce:FTRL was adopted for {\prototype}s.
-Based on the studies presented in \secref{sec:Simulation}, LYSO crystals with dimensions of \lysodimension{50}{5}{3} were primarily tested.
-In addition, a \SI{1.5}{mm}-thick crystal was tested for potential use (see \secref{sec:Simulation}) in the outer region of the detector.
+The {\prototype}s consist of Ce-doped LYSO crystals (provided by JT Crystal Technology, JTC) wrapped in ESR reflective film.
+JTC provides two types of LYSO: ``Ce:FTRL'' (fast response time, moderate light yield) and ``Ce:LYSO'' (high light yield, moderate response time), whose properties are summarized in \tabref{tab:LYSOproperties}.
+To maximize timing performance, Ce:FTRL was selected for the {\prototype}s.
+Based on the optimization studies in \secref{sec:Simulation}, we primarily tested LYSO crystals with dimensions of \lysodimension{50}{5}{3}.
+In addition, a \SI{1.5}{mm}-thick crystal was evaluated for potential use in the outer regions of the detector, as discussed in \secref{sec:Simulation}.

-Scintillation light was collected from both ends of the LYSO bar by SiPMs optically coupled via optical grease.
-Several SiPM types listed in \tabref{tab:SiPM} were compared each operated at its optimized overvoltage for timing performance.
-Note in \tabref{tab:SiPM} that three SiPMs were mounted on each side of the crystal for Hamamatsu MPPC S14160-3050HS, to fully cover the $\SI{3}{mm}\times\SI{5}{mm}$ readout face with the $\SI{3}{mm}\times\SI{3}{mm}$ photosensitive area.
-These SiPMs were read out using two different configurations: single-readout and independent-readout.
-In the single-readout configuration, three SiPMs were electrically connected in series and read out as a single sensor per side.
-In the independent-readout configuration, signals from three SiPMs were read out separately, providing three independent signals per side.
+Scintillation light was collected from both ends of the LYSO bar in all configurations to ensure high light collection efficiency.
+To clarify the sensor geometry and readout topology, we categorize the configurations into three types based on the number of SiPMs and their electrical connection: \begin{description} \item[Double-sided Single-SiPM:] One SiPM was mounted on each end of the crystal (2 channels in total).
+This configuration was used for SiPM models with a large photosensitive area (e.g., S14160-6050HS and MICROFJ-40035). \item[Double-sided Series-connected:] Three $3\times \SI{3}{mm^2}$ SiPMs (S14160-3050HS) were mounted on each end and electrically connected in series.
+This provides a single summed signal per side (2 channels in total). \item[Double-sided Individual:] Three $3\times \SI{3}{mm^2}$ SiPMs (S14160-3050HS) were mounted on each end, with all six SiPMs read out independently (6 channels in total). \end{description}

 \newcounter{rowno} {\Roman{rowno}} [1]{ \refstepcounter{rowno} (\therowno) } [1]{(\ref{#1})}